-To diagnose kidney disease, blood tests and urinalysis should be taken to decide your dog suffers from a simple injection or more serious deterioration of kidney function.
+To diagnose kidney disease, blood tests and urinalysis should be tested to see if your dog suffers from a simple injection or more severe deterioration of kidney function.

-Along with treatment from your vet, a prescription diet with restricted and high quality protein, and restricted phosphorous should be built.
+Along with treatment from your vet, a prescription diet with restricted, high-quality protein, and limited phosphorous should be implemented.

 3. Cushing’s Disease

 The root cause of this disease is that adrenal glands make too much cortisol, causing a kind of hormone that affects the water regulation system in your dog’s body.
 Consequently, more urine leads to more drinking water.